Stephen Hillier-Davies - Accredited CBT Psychotherapist & Clinical Supervisor

 I have worked in adult mental health within the NHS for nearly 30 years, of which the last 17 years were working for South London and Maudsley NHS Foundation Trust, specialising in forensic mental health, providing specialist guidance and the treatment of behavioural and emotional difficulties.

-I currently have a practice at Harley Street, London, W1, Guy's Hospital, London, SE1 and Kennington, Ashford, Kent, TN25, working within the private and corporate healthcare sectors.
+I currently have a practice at Harley Street, W1, and London Bridge in London, and Ogmore-by-Sea, Bridgend and Cardiff, working within the private and corporate healthcare sectors.

 I also work via Zoom, FaceTime, WhatsApp and other video call methods to enable access to therapy at flexible hours or when individuals are working or travelling out of the country.

 I have worked with people experiencing various life and relationship problems, including complex mental health difficulties, both in the United Kingdom and in the USA.